robnob/EXAM-900/README.md

 <strong> Azure Marketplace </strong>

 It connects Azure users to microsoft vendor partners and startups.
+It is an online store that hosts applications that are certified and optimized to run in Azure.
 Applications and services:
 * Find
 * Try
 * Purchase